Ahmed-Zidan-04/msvg-tools/README.md

 </MSVG>
 ```

-Each <Page> typically contains a complete <svg> element, including its own viewBox and style definitions.
+Each `<Page>` typically contains a complete <svg> element, including its own viewBox and style definitions.

--
+---

 MSVG is useful for:

 -    Digital books made from multiple vector pages